pfsense/docs/source/vpn/ipsec/ipsec-compatibility.rst

 IPsec Third-Party Compatibility
 ===============================

-Any device supporting standard IPsec can be connected with pfSense.
+Any device supporting standard IPsec can be connected with pfSense® software.
 This page lists some that are known to be in active use, though it shouldn't be considered complete.
 Most every device in existence that supports IPsec is in active use somewhere.

 * Adtran
 * Cisco routers